pingidentity/terraform-provider-davinci/docs/resources/flow.md

 Read-Only:

 - `context` (String) The variable context.
 Should always return `flow`.
-- `description` (String) A string that specifies the description of the variable.
 - `flow_id` (String) The flow ID that the variable belongs to, which should match the ID of this resource.
 - `id` (String) The DaVinci internal ID of the variable.
-- `max` (Number) The maximum value of the variable, if the `type` parameter is set as `number`.
-- `min` (Number) The minimum value of the variable, if the `type` parameter is set as `number`.
-- `mutable` (Boolean) A boolean that specifies whether the variable is mutable.
-If `true`, the variable can be modified by the flow.
-If `false`, the variable is read-only and cannot be modified by the flow.
 - `name` (String) The user friendly name of the variable in the UI.
 - `type` (String) The variable's data type.
 Expected to be one of `string`, `number`, `boolean`, `object`.
-- `value` (String) A string that represents the variable's default value.

 ## Import